-At our farms in Independence and Tygh Valley, Oregon, Rogue grows more than a dozen ingredients for our beers and spirits.
+**Rogue Farms is temporarily closed for the Winter.** At our farms in Independence and Tygh Valley, Oregon, Rogue grows more than a dozen ingredients for our beer, spirits, cider and soda.
 Seven varieties of hops, two varieties of malting barley, rye, pumpkins, marionberries, jalapeños and honey make up the proprietary palate of flavors Brewmaster John Maier uses to create our craft beverages.

 Maps View an Illustrated Map of ROGUE FARMs: /

-Ever wonder where beer comes from?
-All of our craft beverages are made with ingredients we grew right here in the dirt of Rogue Farms.
+**Please email Cheryl Gillson to schedule a tour of the Hopyard and facilities at firstname.lastname@example.org during the winter closure** Ever wonder where beer comes from?
+All of our craft beverages are made with ingredients grown right here in the dirt of Rogue Farms.
 Join us for tours of our hopyard, the rye field, and the pumpkin, marionberry and jalapeño patches.
-Explore our 1200-acre, 119 colony honeybee apiary where we grow the honey for our Mead, Kolsch and Braggot.
-You’ll also get a behind the scenes look inside our hop processing facility.
-See how we strip, sort, separate, kiln, cool and bale the hops that go into all of Rogue’s ales, porters, lagers, and stouts.
+Explore our 1200-acre, 119 colony honeybee apiary where we grow the honey for our Mead, Kolsch, Braggot, Cider and Soda.
+You’ll also get a behind-the-scenes look at our hop processing facility where we strip, sort, separate, kiln, cool and bale the hops that go into all of Rogue’s ales, porters, lagers and stouts.

 Cost and Scheduling

 or email email@example.com to schedule a tour.
 (If you want to schedule a tour for another day or time, let us know and we'll try to accomodate).
-Please visit and see how we grow beer and spirits!
+Visit and see how we grow beer and spirits.

 Made in collaboration with Mother Nature.
 The best way to appreciate a Rogue Farms craft beverage is to try one for yourself on the farm where we grew the ingredients.
 The Chatoe Rogue Tasting Room is the birthplace of Rogue Farms beers and spirits.
 Relax in the terroir of the Wigrich Appellation with views of the hops, pumpkins, rye, marionberries, jalapeños and honeybees.
 Enjoy our proprietary palate of flavors on draft or from the bottle.